XueqiangF/xueqiangf.github.io/_pages/about.md

 <!-- My curriculum vitae (**CV**) can be downloaded [here](https://github.com/GuanchengWan/guanchengWan.github.io/raw/master/docs/GuanchengWan_cv.pdf).  -->

 # 🔎 Research
-"All things are interconnected, this is the essence of nature."

  🌟 Now, my primary research interest is to design effective visual understanding models for visual systems, involving <strong>Artificial Intelligence, Pattern Recognition, and Polarization Vision</strong>. <span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span>

 Specifically, my recent endeavor is on <strong>Polarization Scattering Imaging</strong>, aiming to reconstruct objects hidden inside scattering  media (e.g., turbid water and haze) from speckle pattern-carrying polarization information.
 I am also conducting research on <strong>Scene Confusing-Discovery</strong>, using Polarization Information to mine the <strong>Camouflaged/Confusing/Special</strong> yet meaningful object/region in the scene.
 These objects are very common in daily life scenes but can confuse the vision systems due to their inherently special properties.
 I am pursuing exploring <strong>useful cues based on Polarization and effective methods for accurate detection</strong>. <span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span>